allinbits/cosmos-cash/docs/Explanation/ADR/adr-009-fungibility.md

 Suppose n issuers issue EMTs.

-The issuers do not support Fungibility, for example by agreeing to exchange and redeem the tokens of other issuers.
+The issuers do not support Fungibility, for example by agreeing to exchange and redeem the EMTs of other issuers.

 EMTs are not Fungible.

-It is believed that Fungibility Approach 1 gives a poor user experience, akin to a high street where each shop accepts different EUR notes and, shoppers' wallets each contain a subset of the different available EUR notes.
+It is believed that Fungibility Approach 1 gives a poor user experience, akin to a high street where each shop accepts different EUR notes and where shoppers' wallets each contain a subset of the different available EUR notes.

 ###Fungibilty Approach 2:

 Under this approach, the chain will support one EMT - per numeraire.

-Suppose n issuers issue tokens.
+Suppose n issuers issue EMTs.

 The issuers agree to support Fungible (at par) exchange and redemption of EMTs from other issuers.

-Because they can always readily exchange EMTs from different issuers at par, users will treat EMTs from different Issuers are homogeneous.
+Because they can always readily exchange EMTs from different issuers at par, users will treat EMTs from different Issuers as homogeneous.

-It is believed that Fungibility Approach 2 provides:
+It is believed that Fungibility Approach 2 provides 2 benefits:
 * An improved user experience
 * A network effect, increasing EMT utility (i.e. if more users accept/use a given EMT, the value from its use and, also its liquidity are increased)

-Both (i) and (ii) should ultimately lead to greater EMT use, EMT issuance and, chain value.
+Both benefits ultimately lead to greater EMT use, EMT issuance and, chain value.

+Under Fungibility Approach 2, if and when an issuer holds more of another issuer's EMTs than it holds of theirs, it does face Counterparty Risk.
+It can mitigate this by redeeming competitor EMTs ASAP.

 ## Decision